tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

-My mom always said, “Never stay in a dangerous situation!”

-She used to practically smother me with all her fussing and worrying, something I guess I took for granted.

-After dad disappeared (or let’s face it, left) mom wasn’t the same.
-She spiraled, unable to cope with the loss of her other half.
-She disappeared into a bottle.

-I became unimportant, somehow.
-Just a prop in the background.
-I moved out when I turned eighteen.

-Tonight I’m drunk, I feel a little dizzy but mostly giddy.
-I quit my shitty fast food job today, after exchanging a few choice words with management.

-I don’t know where my next rent check is coming from but I sure as hell feel good about my choice.
-I’ve worked there since I was sixteen, I’m twenty two now.
-I physically cannot flip another burger.

-My ride ditched me an hour ago.
-I should never have come with her, I’ve worked with Chelsea for two years and she doesn’t exactly have the reputation of being responsible.
-Last I saw her she was slinking away with some bearded dude.
+I’m drunk and angry.
+My ride ditched me for some random prick with a beard.
+“You can find your own way home, right?”

+I had stared at her, aghast.
+Before I could respond HELL NO she had practically run off into the night.
+Now I’m stuck in an almost dead bar in the middle of the friggin’ woods.

 Whatever.
-I’m too drunk to care.
-I step outside to breathe the fresh air.
+I’m too drunk to give Chelsea and her *irresponsibility* any more thought.
+I step outside and breathe in the cold night air.

 It’s beautiful tonight.
 The bar is surrounded by snowy woods, illuminated by moonlight.
 Large snow flakes float gently to the ground.
 I can see my breath coming out like plumes of smoke.

-Some guy who was already on the wooden deck offers me a smoke.
-I smile and take it.
-I reach in my pocket for a lighter and don’t find one, he offers his.
+Some guy already out on the wooden deck offers me a smoke.
+I smile and accept.
+I reach in my pocket for a lighter and don’t find one so he offers his.

 I don’t initiate conversation and he doesn’t either.
-We smoke in silence for a while.
+We smoke for a moment in comfortable silence.

-“David, get over here!”
-David, who has just finished his cigarette, smiles at me before heading over to his friends.
+“David, get your ass over here!”
+He flicks his cigarette butt into the tray and sighs heavily before going to join his group.

 I go back inside, buy one more drink.

 Even though I’m drunk I realize I should probably get a new ride.
-When I take out my phone I see it’s dead. *Great.* The bar doesn’t close for hours, I go see if the bar tender has a charger.
+When I take out my phone I see it’s dead. *Great.* I ask the bar tender if he has a charger.

+He chuckes.
 “Young lady, I don’t even have a mobile phone.”
 He points to a corner next to a jukebox.
 “There’s a landline over there I let customers use.”

 It’s not till my finger is hovering over the number keys that I realize the only number I have memorized is my mom’s.